dowido/Domain-expansion/README.md

- dxcdvcdfjflvhhjuu  h bVlnexpansion by don
+ dxcdvcdfjflvhhju  h bVlnexpansion by don